 - Represent the institution in a professional manner

 - Consistently seek improvement of their own skills

 The Minnie Stevens Piper Foundation is a prestigious statewide award honoring ten professors each academic year for their dedication to the teaching profession and for their outstanding academic, scientific, and scholarly achievement.
 Honorees are awarded certificates naming them “Piper Professors” together with cash honoraria of $5,000.00 for each professor selected.

 The purpose of these awards is to give recognition to the teaching profession rather than to research, publication, administration, or other such related activity, although these criteria are also considered by the Selection Committee.
 This award is considered to be one of the most prestigious awards bestowed upon faculty in the State of Texas.
 Only ten professors receive this award each year among a pool of approximately 10,000 educators.

 NOTE: Department chairs submit nominations for the Piper Professor Award.

 - Particular effectiveness in the classroom and in personal contact with students

 - Unusual dedication to the profession of teaching

-If you have any questions or would like more information please contact the Faculty Development, at (512) 223-7216 or via email at firstname.lastname@example.org.
+If you have any questions or would like more information, please contact the Office of Faculty Development at (512) 223-7216 or via email email@example.com.

-The recipient of this award is selected by the President/CEO for their outstanding leadership, service and dedication to Austin Community College.
-These individuals have been selected because of their outstanding service to the college that has gone beyond the duties listed in their job description.
+The recipient of this award is selected by Chancellor Rhodes for their outstanding leadership, service, and dedication to Austin Community College.
+These individuals have been selected because of their outstanding service to the College that has gone beyond the duties listed in their job description.